maidsafe-archive/safe_examples/non-editable-comments-web/README.md

 Trying to add minor features to the plugin can be a good place to get started.
 Few simple tasks can be,

 - Adding a refresh button to the list.
-- Handling the network connection state.
-Right now it is left unhanlded.
-The event must be propageted to the UI and provide a reconnect function.
-Find out the [API](http://docs.maidsafe.net/beaker-plugin-safe-app) for reconnecting on connection lost :smile:
+- Since the plugin is using HostName to determine the MutableData name, If the users migrates to an other service, comments would be lost.
+Implement an better workaround for this problem.